flocasts/flo-angular/README.md

 ## Code scaffolding
 Run `npm run ng generate component component-name` to generate a new component.
 You can also use `npm run ng generate directive|pipe|service|class|guard|interface|enum|module`.

+Note: be sure to use the --lint-fix switch to ensure that generated files don't contain lint errors

 ## Build
 Run `npm run ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.